ElizeuX/kinema/README.md

 <img align="left" src="resources/images/kinema.png?raw=true" height="200" width="200"/>

-kinema is an movie manager.
-It can view, convert, edit and catalog movies in various of the major movies formats.
-It can also talk to e-book reader devices.
-It can go out to the internet and fetch metadata for your books.
+Kinema is a movie manager.
+You can view, convert and catalog movies in the main digital formats.
+You can also make a copy of the digital movie available for viewing on mobile devices.
-It can download newspapers and convert them into e-books for convenient reading.
-It is cross platform, running on Linux, Windows and macOS.
+It can fetch metadata for your movies on the internet.

+It is multi-platform, running on Linux, Windows and MacOS.

+For more information, see the kinema.

 For more information, see the [calibre About page](https://calibre-ebook.com/about)